4dboard/Proxy-yxorP/README.md

 php ./server.php
 ```

-The Constants::get(BUGSNAG) error reporting and warning system now supports yxorP in its most complete version after an
+The constants::get(BUGSNAG) error reporting and warning system now supports yxorP in its most complete version after an
 upgrade.
-This was done to assure Constants::get(BUGSNAG)'s compatibility with the modification.
+This was done to assure constants::get(BUGSNAG)'s compatibility with the modification.
 Changes to the <b>
 default logging</b> system may be done in as little as two minutes due to the program's compatibility with the great
 majority of the <b>industry's primary error tracking systems</b>.